 What to Expect at a Public Menorah Lighting near you click here.

 Chabad sponsors a host of Hanukkah awareness campaigns that this year will reach 8 million Jews globally.

 For more Hanukkah stats and figures that may be helpful in your reporting, please click here.

 Hanukkah.org - The Hanukkah Supersite

 Chabad-Lubavitch is a world-wide Jewish movement with a two century old religious philosophical system.
-Considered by many to be the most dynamic force in Jewish life today, the organization’s network consists of over 3,500 institutions in 81 countries directed by over 4,000 full-time emissaries and a workforce that numbers in the tens of thousands.
+Considered by many to be the most dynamic force in Jewish life today, the organization’s network consists of over 3,500 institutions in 90 countries directed by 4,500 full-time emissaries and a workforce that numbers in the tens of thousands.

 Dedicated to the spiritual and material welfare of the Jewish people and motivated by respect and affection for each individual, the movement has set into motion an astounding array of innovative programs, services and institutions to serve the needs of Jews everywhere.

-Chabad.org is the largest Jewish faith based website with 2.6 million unique monthly visitors and tens of thousands of articles covering all areas of Judaism.
+Chabad.org is the largest Jewish faith based website with over 42 million unique visitors in 2015 and tens of thousands of articles covering all areas of Judaism.
 Created in the 1980’s it was one of the first pages on the Internet predating the World Wide Web, it serves as Judaism’s homepage for millions.